-- 1.5.1 Step 1 this report and the requirement to publish the Council's intention to pass a new resolution under the Local Government (Miscellaneous Provision) Act 1982.
-This will include notifying in writing the Chief Constable, South Yorkshire Police and the Highways Authority, and a public notice published in the local press giving 28 days for any comments to be made. - 1.5.2 Step 2 report to the 21st December 2023 Committee meeting to consider all the necessary process requirements under the Markets and Fair Clauses Act 1847.
-This will include proposals for a new Street Food Market Licence, new Street Food Market Licence Regulation, the licence and associated conditions, and fees to start immediately.
-The new initiative would commence on the 1st January 2023. - 1.5.3 Step 3 final report to the 15th February 2023 Committee meeting to consider responses to the consultation undertaken at step 1 and to determine whether to approve or reject the proposed new resolution. - 1.5.4 Step 4 if approved at the February 2023 meeting a notice must be published local press stating that we have passed a new resolution.
-This must be published for two consecutive weeks, and the new resolution will come into force on the 1st April 2023.
+- 1.5.1 Step 1 a report and the requirement to publish the Council's intention to pass a new resolution under the Local Government (Miscellaneous Provision) Act 1982 was agreed at the Waste & Street Scene Committee on the 23rd November 2022.
+This included notifying in writing the Chief Constable, South Yorkshire Police and the Highways Authority, and a public notice published in the local press giving 28 days for any comments to be made. - 1.5.2 Step 2 In the report of the 21st December 2023, the Committee considered all the necessary process requirements under the Markets and Fair Clauses Act 1847.
+This included proposals for a new Street Food Market Licence, new Street Food Market Licence Regulation, the licence and associated conditions, and fees to start immediately.
+Members approved all the above and for the new initiative to commence on the 1st January 2023. - 1.5.3 Step 3 This report that is to be heard at the 15th February 2023 Committee meeting will consider representations to the consultation undertaken at step 1 and to determine whether to approve or reject the proposed new resolution for approval at Full Council. - 1.5.4 Step 4 if approved at the February 2023 the matter will be referred to Full Council to pass the new resolution in March 2023.
+If approved at the March meeting a notice must be published local press stating that we have passed a new resolution.
+This must be published for two consecutive weeks, and the new resolution will come into force on the date published in such notice.

-2. HOW DOES THIS DECISION CONTRIBUTE?
+2. HOW DOES THIS DECISION CONTRIBUTE ?

-2.1 The proposal has the potential to bring a whole new experience to the streets of Sheffield City Centre, and an opportunity to work collaboratively with new and existing street food providers.
-Potentially

-- provide new job / business opportunities and to help businesses take the first step on the ladder towards setting up in and opening a new premises within the city. - 2.2 The proposal will help support the City Centre Vision by providing opportunities for small and/or new business start-ups to provide a new place to eat, drink, socialise, explore, and relax whilst enjoying the great outdoors and a new culinary experience. - 2.3 The vision is to create an offer of a new street food initiative that will provide something for everyone, and throughout the daytime, early evening and late-night economies.
+- 2.1 The proposal has the potential to bring a whole new experience to the streets of Sheffield City Centre, and an opportunity to work collaboratively with new and existing street food providers.
+Potentially provide new job / business opportunities and to help businesses take the first step on the ladder towards setting up in and opening a new premises within the city. - 2.2 The proposal will help support the City Centre Vision by providing opportunities for small and/or new business start-ups to provide a new place to eat, drink, socialise, explore, and relax whilst enjoying the great outdoors and a new culinary experience. - 2.3 The vision is to create an offer of a new street food initiative that will provide something for everyone, and throughout the daytime, early evening and late-night economies.
 A diverse offer of food tastes that will match up with the diverse population of the city. - 2.4 We will help provide a street food experience that is clean, green, safe and vibrant for those that live, work, learn in or visit our great city. - 2.5 The proposal is a small part of a wider project to create a night-time economy that is safe, vibrant, welcoming and that works for and welcomes everyone.
 To enable us to celebrate what we currently have, but to also ensure that we keep looking forward, improving and aiming to be the best.